zsonnen/blackjack/README.md

 Game is played with 6 52-card Decks. reshuffle after 50% cards are drawn

-Player starts with $1,000.00 to wager with ability to continue playing until balance hits $00.00
+Player starts with $1,000.00 to wager with, and can continue playing until balance hits $00.00

 Standard casino rules:
   - Player vs Dealer:
-  - Both dealt two cards, with Dealer having one face down or hidden.
+  - Both dealt two cards, with Dealer having one face down (or hidden).
   - Player goes first, and chooses if they want to hit or stay.
   - Two more options, only when player has initial two cards
   - Option to `Double Down`: